 The The First Years American Red Cross Deluxe Nail Clipper is a less expensive, light-free version of the Light Zoom in our number one slot.
 These traditional clippers fold small and expand when in use.
 We appreciate the larger pressure pad on these clippers, the quick clip response, and the enlarged nail view provided by the magnifier.
 The price of this product is also a bonus with one of the lowest prices in the lineup.This clipper feels somewhat flimsy, and it may not last for the long haul through multiple children.
 Also, the magnifying glass isn't very clear compared to the competing clippers that include magnifiers.
 Despite this, the magnifier does offer a closer view, and while you won't be using it for reading, it can help prevent you from accidentally cutting the nail too close or causing an injury.
 If your budget is tight but you still want a little extra help seeing the finer details, this trimmer is one to consider.

 The YIVEKO Baby Nail Kit is a cute little manicure kit with multiple parts.
 The kit includes clippers, scissors, a file, and more, which can be useful if you don't feel comfortable with one style of trimmer, there is also another choice.
-We like the cute little animal carrying case, and the components feel like they will last through a few kiddos without breaking a sweat.Unfortunately, often when a product tries to do everything or be everything to all people, it doesn't do everything well.
+We like the adorable animal carrying case, and the components feel like they will last through a few kiddos without breaking a sweat.Unfortunately, often when a product tries to do everything or be everything to all people, it doesn't do everything well.
 We worry these scissors are too small for most grownups and that the traditional clippers are not as sharp as we'd prefer.
 Also, the file is a glass style file that isn't as effective as those with more of a sandpaper design.
 Despite this, we think some parents will enjoy having a variety of options and the cute hideaway storage that gets the job done, even if it isn't top quality.